bterwijn/memory_graph/README.md

 and the result is: 1 x 2 x 3 = 6

 ### Power Set ###
-A more insteresting recursive example that shows sharing of data is power_set().
+A more interesting recursive example that shows sharing of data is power_set().
 A power set is the set of all subsets of a collection of values.

 ```python
 import memory_graph as mg